 Cardio is cool, too

-Minute for minute, cardio workouts generally burn more calories than resistance workouts, Livengood said.
+Minute for minute, cardio workouts generally burn more calories than resistance workouts.
 Cardio does offer less of an afterburn effect than muscle-building sessions, but it improves cardiovascular health and releases endorphins (the “feel-good hormones”).

 Getting your heart rate up also boosts sleep hormones like melatonin.
 A better night’s rest can have a significant impact on physical and mental health.
 And you can reap these rewards from as little as 30 minutes of walking a day, while enjoying the fresh air and getting a dose of vitamin D.